bionicvisionlab/automations/README.md

 ## DiskSentinel

-DiskSentinel monitors disk usage and alerts Slack with a per-user /home breakdown.
+DiskSentinel monitors disk usage and alerts Slack with a per-user /home or /hdd breakdown.

 ### 1. Create & Configure a Slack App